Education Abroad Office

 Per university policy, all USC students will be charged for emergency medical, evacuation and repatriation insurance of for their time abroad.
 Students will be enrolled in this insurance by the education abroad office prior to their departure.
 This charge will appear on the USC bill for the semester(s) in which they are abroad.
 Contact the Education Abroad Office for more details.

 UFV does not have a housing office, therefore students must arrange all housing on their own.
-However, the International Relations Office has useful information that could help you to locate housing.
-The most economical option is to rent a flat shared with other students (estinmated between 500 and 800 euros excluding utilities - water, electricity, etc.).
-The options are diverse: single rooms with or without ensuite bathroom, full-floor rental, families, student residences, etc. UFV reccomends students to contact Citylife Madrid that will help you in everything related to your stay, even before arriving in Madrid (accommodation, bank account, transportation, mobile hiring, Internet, etc.)
+However, the International Relations Office has useful information that cold help students locate housing.
+The most economical option is to rent a flat shared with other students (estimated between 1,000-1,200€/month for housing + personal expenses).
+The options are diverse: single rooms with or without ensuite bathroom, full-floor rental, families, student residences, etc. UFV reccomends students to contact Citylife Madrid who will assist students in everything related to their stay, even before arriving in Madrid (accommodation, bank account, transportation, mobile hiring, Internet, etc.).

 A mandatory orientation for all international students will take place each semester before classes begin at UFV.

 Students who attend UFV for a semester or academic year are required to obtain a Spanish visa at the consulate within their home juristdiction.
-In many cases, students must appear in person at the Spanish consulate or embassy.
+In many cases, students must appear in person at the Spanish consulate or embassy within their juristdiction.
 The Spanish consulate in Miami, FL is the closest consulate for South Carolina residents and USC students.
 Planning ahead is vital as each consulate and embassy operate on their own timelines and require specific documents.
 Please contact the Education Abroad Office for information on the Spanish visa process.